Coveros-Archive/Genoa/README.md

 Genoa does two important things:

-* Allows you to manage your helm releases using a custom resource definitions of the chart name, version, and values
+* Allows you to manage your helm releases in a GitOps fashion using a custom resource definitions of the chart name, version, and values
 * Responds to git webhook invocations when those resource definitions change (gitops)

 ![image info](./pictures/genoa.png)